Body:Controlling cell growth and shrinkage

 }

-is applied, it will stretch only that grid cell.
-The mixin needs to be stretched manually with flex-grow: 1;
+If grid__cell--stretch is applied, it will stretch only that grid cell.
+The mixin needs to be stretched manually with flex-grow: 1;.

 <div class="grid grid--noWrap grid--noStretch">